nhsengland/community-waiting-list/README.md

 Clone the repo

 ### Usage
+Data is drawn from NHSE Udal data warehouse.

-Data for this code is currently obtain from NHS futures.
+Similar data data for this code is can ve obtained obtain from NHS futures, unfortunately it is in a differrnt format.

 https://future.nhs.uk/CommunityHealthServices/view?objectId=16189616

+The report runs for NHS England region to show regional and local ICB comparisons.

 You can select the region that the report runs against at the start of the code.

 #### Outputs
 The report produces an interactive quarto document that is published here https://future.nhs.uk/SouthWestAnalytics .

 #### Datasets
 Data from this code is taken from UDAL NHSE Data warehouse.
 If you have access you will need to run report in UDAL enviorment.